 - Cooking classes in Italy

 - Wine tasting and vineyards tours in Sydney

 - Tour of BBC Broadcasting House

 - Attending the Ceremony of the Keys at the Tower of London

 How does it work?

-Each CAPA center presents a MyEducation Calendar to all students and faculty.
-The MyEducation calendar is designed for you by local staff and faculty as a way of helping you get the most out of your time in your study abroad destination.
+Each CAPA center presents a MyEducation planner to all students and faculty.
+The MyEducation planner is designed for you by local staff and faculty as a way of helping you get the most out of your time in your study abroad destination.
 MyEducation brings theory to life and offers a unique and valuable opportunity to make the most out of your time studying in another country.

 MyEducation activities are either staff-led or self-directed.
 Every week, one item will be selected as the MyEducation Event of the Week, and further information will be given on this highlighted event in hand-outs and in a weekly email, delivered directly to your inbox!

 Some CAPA professors integrate MyEducation activities into their courses and assessment, so that you may have an opportunity to reflect upon, write about and present your experiences.
 MyEducation is also an excellent way to develop areas of interest that may be extended into an application for the CAPA Record of Achievement.